*Note: This article was originally written in April, 2016.

 It’s also worth noting that the President of the United States is not a dictatorship as some seem to forget.
 Regardless of how much you may not like a candidate, there’s only so much damage that one can do from that position (well… hopefully), because (luckily) the Founding Fathers put some checks and balances in place.

-In fact, if you’re worried about corruption in the American government, you should be far more worried about who gets voted into the Senate and House of Representatives, and whose getting paid by which lobbyists, than who the smiling figure head is.
-After all, we the people do have a say in the democratic process.
+If (like me), you’re worried about corruption in the American government, you should be far more worried about who gets voted into the Senate and House of Representatives, gerrymandering, and whose getting paid by which lobbyists, than who the smiling figure head is.
+After all, we the people do have a say in the democratic process, don’t we?

 Sure our government is far from perfect, but then again it IS run by people.
 Just remember, it could always be worse… and it has been before!
 (Take the Roman Emperors for example!)